RcDevRIL/cesi_covid_19_tracker/README-en.md

 * `flutter pub upgrade`
 * `flutter pub get`

-We use the Flutter code generator engine ([build_runner]) to reduce redundant code to developers.
-From there, you should have a hundred errors on the git repo.
-You will then have to execute this command to generate the missing code:

-`flutter packages pub run build_runner build`

-(If you want to navigate between commits, you could have conflicting files.
-To fix this, add this argument to the build command: `--delete-conflicting-outputs`)

 You can now consider creating and running the application :upside_down_face:

 To start the build, install, and run process on an Android or iOS device, run the following command: